 The DC-DC boost converter in use has been developed by the INFN Milano group; it raises the OPC output voltage to the level required for SiPM biasing.
 Typically, the OPC provides an output voltage that is several tens of volts lower than what is needed to properly bias the light sensors.
 For this reason, the DC-DC converter is expected to receive an input voltage V$_{in}$ of $~\sim$~5~V, and the voltage transfer function is determined by the duty cycle of the Pulse Width Modulation (PWM) control signal.
 Consequently, the control circuitry plays a crucial role in maintaining a stable output voltage, preventing the control loop from drifting and causing unintended voltage drops.
 A complete description and characterization of the system can be found in~\cite{dcdc_article} and~\cite{dcdc_article_25}, while a schematic of the circuit is shown in Figure~\ref{fig:dc_dc}.

-Since two different breakdown voltages V$_{bd}$ are expected due to the use of two different SiPM types, two separate DC–DC converter boards were employed, each tuned to the corresponding SiPM type.
-Specifically, they provide output voltages in the range of 40–50 V for the Hamamatsu SiPMs and 25–35 V for the FBK SiPMs, thus supplying the appropriate bias to each photosensor type~\cite{cryo_pof_creta,cryo_pof_elba}.
-The V$_{out}$ vs V$_{in}$ dependencies is unaffected by temperature in HPK DC-DC, while there is difference for the FBK one, due to the presence of a trimmer (see Figure~\ref{fig::DCDC}).
+The circuit is a non-synchronous boost converter.
+The inductor \textbf{L} stores energy when the power switch \textbf{Q} (MOSFET) is on and releases it to the output when \textbf{Q} is off through the rectifying diode \textbf{D}, thus producing $V_{\mathrm{out}} > V_{\mathrm{in}}$ (ideal relation: $V_{\mathrm{out}} \approx V_{\mathrm{in}}/(1-D)$, with duty cycle $D$).
+The input capacitor $C_{in}$ filters the current drawn from the OPC, while the output capacitor $C_{out}$ smooths the boosted voltage supplied to the SiPMs.
+A PWM controller with analog feedback (error amplifier, compensation network, and resistive divider) regulates the duty cycle to set the desired bias and reject perturbations; the setpoint is chosen according to the SiPM type and can be finely tuned by varying the laser power.

-This ability to allow external adjustment of V$_{out}$ is a key feature of these DC–DC converters; the converters can set V$_{out}$ as a function of the laser power, enabling fine regulation of the photosensor bias simply by adjusting the laser power, without requiring additional fiber lines.
-This feature is particularly valuable in experiments where the power units are inaccessible, such as when they are immersed in liquid argon or other cryogenic media.
+Since two different breakdown voltages $V_{bd}$ are expected due to the use of two different SiPM types, two separate DC–DC converter boards were employed, each tuned to the corresponding SiPM type.
+Specifically, they provide output voltages in the range of 40–50~V for the Hamamatsu SiPMs and 25–35~V for the FBK SiPMs, thus supplying the appropriate bias to each photosensor type~\cite{cryo_pof_creta,cryo_pof_elba}. \\ The V$_{out}$ vs V$_{in}$ dependency is essentially unaffected by temperature in the HPK DC-DC, while there is a difference for the FBK one (see Figure~\ref{fig::DCDC}).